KualiCo/learn/Haskell.md

 ### I can't get cabal to install a new package.
 It says that packages conflict.

-If you are installing cabal packages globally, remove `~/.cabal` and reinstall all the global packages you need at once.
+If you are installing cabal packages globally: remove `~/.cabal` and reinstall all the global packages you need at once.

+    rm -r ./cabal
+    # add your package to the end of this
+    cabal install alex happy ghc-mod hdevtools

-If you are working in a project, make sure you are using sandboxes, remove `.cabal-sandbox` instead, then run `cabal install`.
-Consider deleting `cabal.config`, then once it works run `cabal freeze` again to get the specific versions.
-If you do sandboxes and cabal freeze from the beginning this should be rare.
+If you are working in a project, first [make sure you are using sandboxes](#using-cabal)

+    rm -r .cabal-sandbox
+    cabal install --only-dependencies

+Optionally, if that doesn't work, remove `cabal.config` before running the above, then run `cabal freeze` when you are done to clear out the specific dependencies.